N4D IN PARTNERSHIP WITH MINISTRY OF HEALTH GoE

 N4D, working alongside MoH colleagues, carried out a ‘light-touch’ mapping of donor resources for the SD and the NC-HDPTN in October 2025.
 This involved consultation with over 17 donors, private sector and foundation representatives to better understand the opportunities and constraints to more and better financing for nutrition in Ethiopia and to discuss progress with the SD, the financing needs to expand and achieve scale up by 2030 and to discuss the nexus approach.

-A donor engagement report was co-produced by MoH and N4D which sets out the key findings and the short- and medium-term activities needed to drive up SD investment.
+A donor engagement report co-produced by MoH and N4D sets out the key findings and the short- and medium-term activities needed to drive up SD investment.
 The report will form the basis of a roundtable meeting to continue engaging with current and prospective donors.

 The light-touch donor mapping is part of a larger analysis of the donor landscape being carried out in Niger and Yemen.
-Together, these country insights will inform the development of an advocacy paper in 2026 which will provide recommendations to donors investing resources in fragile and conflict-affected states (FCAS) contexts.
+Together, these country insights will inform the development of an advocacy paper in 2026, which will provide recommendations to donors investing resources in fragile and conflict-affected states (FCAS) contexts.

 As well as the NC-HDPTN, there is a broader nexus approach being developed and piloted in Somali Region.
 This initiative is being supported by Team EU with UN being capacitated to lead the nexus approach and GIZ providing technical support.
-It aims to increase coherence across EU -financed programmes in fragile settings, including supporting populations who are displaced.
+It aims to increase coherence across EU-financed programmes in fragile settings, including supporting populations who are displaced.

 3.0